Computational-Cognitive-Musicology-Lab/MusicProductionEarSkills/README.md

+# Aural Skills Index for Engineers (ASIE)

-We are developing an objective test and metric for evaluating the aural abilities related to musical post-production (e.g., mixing).
+We are developing an objective psychometric metric for evaluating aural abilities related to musical post-production (e.g., mixing).

 Rosa Westfall